 If a healthcare provider uses a new piece of equipment which fails and harms you and had they been better trained they might have caught the danger even though it’s not documented, both the provider and manufacturer could be at fault.

 These “combined cases” can be quite difficult, as all the parties involved will try to shift the blame off themselves and onto someone else.
 The right product liability attorney who is also experienced in medical malpractice can sift through the mire and get to the heart of the matter.

-Patients who need help in this area in Mobile, AL, know when they need help to turn to Andy Citrin Injury Attorneys for advice and guidance.
-If you’re in a situation like this, give us a call for a consultation today!
+Patients who need help in this area in Mobile, Alabama, know when they need help to turn to Andy Citrin Injury Attorneys for advice and guidance.
+If you’re in a situation like this, contact us for a consultation today!